 ALDI seeks to have a transparent and constructive relationship with HMRC through regular meetings and communication in respect of developments in ALDI’s business, current, future and retrospective tax positions, and interpretation of the law in relation to all relevant taxes.

-Any inadvertent errors in submissions made to HMRC are fully disclosed as soon as reasonably practicable after they are identified.
+Any inadvertent errors in submissions made to HMRC are fully disclosed and rectified as soon as reasonably practicable after they are identified.